anastasiamousa/anastasiamousa/README.md

-### Hello World! :)
+## Hello World! :)

-My name is Anastasia Mousa and I am an undergraduate student at the Information & Electronic Engineering department in International Hellenic University in Thessaloniki, Greece.
+My name is 👩‍💻 Anastasia Mousa and I am an undergraduate student at the [Information & Electronic Engineering department](https://www.iee.ihu.gr/en/) in International Hellenic University in Thessaloniki, Greece.
 <!--
 **anastasiamousa/anastasiamousa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.